Skip to content

 Orchestrator

-The orchestrator is the brain of the agentic app.
+The orchestrator is the brain of the Agentic app.
 It manages agent interactions, task delegation, and workflow execution to achieve the app's goals.

 Key responsibilities include: